jhallen/ubitxv6/README.md

 - As the files are now split into .cpp files, the nano gui, morse reader, etc. can be reused in other projects as well

 This is released under GPL v3 license.

+## Arduino IDE hints

+The "Arduino Nano" included with the uBitx v6 is a low cost clone, so:

+Install CH340 serial port driver.
+Select the serial port that shows up when you plug the board in, but select "Arduino Duemilanove or Diecimila" as the Ardiuno type, not "Arduino Nano".